 The final exam will be a three-hour, closed book, essay format exam that will cover the content of the entire course.
 The exam will consist of at least six essay questions of which students are required to respond to three.
 Each response should be at least 600 words in length and written legibly on every other line.
-The exam is closed book.
+This is a closed book examination.
+Dictionaries are NOT allowed into the examination.